What is Tubal Ligation?

 - Does not create hormone imbalance side effects like other contraceptives.

-The ability to reverse the tubal sterilization depends on the type of technique used to perform the initial ligation.
-The success rate of the reversal procedure is between 45% and 80%.
+Indeed, surgeons consider tubal sterilization a permanent procedure to prevent pregnancy.
+In any event, Tubal Ligation Reversal Surgery can sometimes reverse it.
+Although, the ability to reverse the tubal sterilization depends on the type of technique used to perform the initial ligation.
+Thus, the success rate of the reversal procedure is between 45% and 80%.

-What are the Risks of Female Sterilization Surgery?
+What are the Risks of Tubal Sterilization Surgery?

-Tubal sterilization is considered very safe but all surgical procedures have associated risks.
-Some potential tubal ligation risks include:
+While considering tubal sterilization very safe.
+It’s important to note that all surgical procedures have associated risks.
+However, some potential risks of tubal ligation include:

 - Infection.